 - Can one also speak of THE Protestant perspective, especially given the range of protestant ecclesial bodies?

 I propose that the protestant perspective is that the Christian life is best lived and considered from the primary viewpoint of the individual or, at most, the congregation.
-On the other hand, I commend the Catholic perspective: the Christian life is best lived and considered from the primary viewpoint of the universal Church, extended in spacetime and militantly subsisting in the Catholic Church whose chief steward is the bishop of Rome.
-After addressing those preliminary questions, I intend to commend the Catholic perspective in three aspects:
+On the other hand, I commend the Catholic perspective: the Christian life is best lived and considered from the primary viewpoint of the universal Church, the Bride of Christ, extended in spacetime and militantly subsisting in the Catholic Church whose chief steward is the bishop of Rome.
+Besides addressing those preliminary questions, I intend to commend the Catholic perspective in three aspects:

 - better able to cope with adversity